S-Dafarra/alglib-cmake/README.md

 ...
 ```

-Note that unless you did not use the default value of `CMAKE_INSTALL_PREFIX`, the `<prefix>` in which you installed iDynTree will need to be appended to the `CMAKE_PREFIX_PATH` enviromental
+Note that unless you did not use the default value of `CMAKE_INSTALL_PREFIX`, the `<prefix>` in which you installed ALGLIB will need to be appended to the `CMAKE_PREFIX_PATH` enviromental
-variable to ensure that `find_package` can find your iDynTree installation.
+variable to ensure that `find_package` can find your ALGLIB installation.
 Alternatively, you can specify the environmental variable
 ```bash
 export ALGLIB_DIR=path/where/alglib-cmake/is/installed
 ```